 Treat results published on manufacturers’ websites with caution.
 What has worked for others may not work for you, or on the other hand, you may have greater success.

-Verify user reviews because several of the propane traps don’t seem to be very reliable, and they don’t last long, which isn’t very good for relatively expensive equipment.
+Verify user reviews and don’t purchase any of the propane traps that don’t seem to be very reliable or don’t last long.
+This isn’t very good for relatively expensive equipment.

 Mosquito traps should be treated as one weapon in your fight against mosquitoes.
 They will not eliminate all mosquitoes in your yard.
-You may still need to wear repellent on bare skin and loose-fitting, light-colored, long sleeve shirts and trousers to keep you safe.
+To stay safe, you may still need to wear repellent on bare skin and loose-fitting, light-colored, long sleeve shirts and trousers.